iPhonz/iphonz/README.md

 ## Features

+- Light pink gradient background with modern UI
-- Timeline feed showing posts from users
+- Timeline feed showing posts from users with meme images
+- Hashtag highlighting in posts with purple accent color
-- Post interaction buttons (share, repost, comment, like)
+- Post interactions (share, comment, like)
+- "Joined" and "Join" buttons for each post
+- Comment section for posts
 - Bottom navigation bar with home, notifications, create post, search, and profile
-- Clean, minimalist UI matching the provided design
+- Purple accent colors throughout the UI

 ## Project Structure